Published 13 September 2018

 How do we explain this colossal global failure?
 The problem is political rather than scientific: we know the risks and we know how to address them, but we lack the political will to do so.
 The media are pivotal in this equation: they have the power to set the public and the political agenda.

 Join an international panel of experts for the Sydney launch of Climate Change and the Media, edited by Benedetta Brevini and Justin Lewis.
-The panel will discuss the key themes addressed in book, exploring how and why media coverage has fallen short in communicating both science and the politics of climate change.
+The panel will discuss the key themes addressed in book, exploring how and why media coverage has fallen short in communicating both the science and the politics of climate change.

 Peter Hannam, Environment Editor, Sydney Morning Herald